kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

    didn't specify them already.

-   For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to `.spec.template.spec.nodeSelector`.
+   For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
 This guarantees that the workload Pods run on the nodes associated to the flavor that Kueue decided that the workload should use.

 ### ResourceFlavor taints